owenthereal/ccat/README.md

 ### Why not pygments?

-You could use [pygments](http://pygments.org/) to achieve pretty much the same thing:
+You could use Python's [pygments](http://pygments.org/) to achieve pretty much the same thing:

 ```
 $ alias ccat="pygmentize -g"